top of page

 The FCA has provided 3 tips to help people avoid becoming a victim of investment fraud:

-Please remember that no reputable investment companies sell their investments over the telephone, so we would like to add another obvious protection technique to this list:
+Please remember that no reputable investment companies sell their investments over the telephone so we would like to add another obvious protection technique:

 PUT THE ‘PHONE DOWN!